South Australian Mounted Rifles: Casualties, decorations, and battle honours

 The first contingent suffered casualties of two killed or died of wounds, one captured, and three died of disease, while the only casualties of the second contingent were four died of disease.
 Captain John Henry Stapleton of the first contingent received the Distinguished Service Order, along with Captain Joseph Francis Humphris of the second contingent.
 Four men of the second contingent received the Distinguished Conduct Medal.
 In addition, Reade was appointed a Companion of the Order of the Bath.

 In 1903, the militia unit known as the South Australian Mounted Rifles was expanded into the 16th and 17th Australian Light Horse Regiments.
-Both regiments received an honorary banner for South African service in 1904 and the honorary distinction South Africa 1899–1902 for the service of the SAMR in the Boer War in 1908; both were awarded to units who had more than twenty members serve in the war.
+Both regiments received an honorary banner for South African service in 1904 and the honorary distinction South Africa 1899–1902 for the service of the SAMR and SA Bushman's in the Boer War in 1908; both were awarded to units who had more than twenty members serve in the war.
 The battle honour South Africa 1899–1902 is carried by the 3rd/9th Light Horse (South Australian Mounted Rifles), which perpetuates the unit.